ruby-rice/rice/README.md

   };
 ~~~

-Due to the abstract nature of this class, it will not work at all with Rice
+Due to the abstract nature of this class, we cannot directly wrap it in Rice, as
-in its current form.
-Any attempt to do so will cause a compilation error due to
+any C++ compiler will complain about trying to instantiate a virtual class.
-this class not being constructable.
-Even without the pure virtual function, any
+Even without the pure virtual function, any call to `VirtualBase::doWork` will stop
-call to `VirtualBase::doWork` will stop at the C++ level and will not pass down into
+at the C++ level and execution will not pass down into any Ruby subclasses.

-any Ruby subclasses.
+To properly wrap both of these methods, use a `Rice::Director` subclass as a proxy

-To properly wrap both of these methods, use a `Rice::Director` subclass as a proxy:
+and use this new proxy class as the type to wrap with `define_class`:

 ~~~{.cpp}
   #include "rice/Director.hpp"